 If you are into sales, you might as well say goodbye to your ego, and at times self-respect.
 It happened many times with me, and I will be honest; initially, it was challenging to accept the responses I received.

 I remember cold-calling one of my potential clients one day during the first week of my job.
 He was the first person I called.
-After picking up, I realised the person on the other side wasn't having a great day.
-He was at his worst behaviour and began abusing me for doing my job.
+After picking up, I realized the person on the other side wasn't having a great day.
+He was at his worst behavior and began abusing me for doing my job.
 And the language he used was a shocker.

 I immediately blocked his number and deleted his details from the database.
 That day didn't go well, and to this day, I remember how shocked I was.

 That episode was one of the many ones that followed in my career.
 I got an appointment from a client, and I traveled to his place, changing public transport thrice, skipping breakfast, and what did I find upon reaching there?
 The person hasn't reached the office.
 I had to wait for hours to be able to meet them.